akbarazimifar/meapi/README.rst

 🔎 Searching:
 ^^^^^^^^^^^^^

-* Search phone numbers
+* 📞 Search phone numbers
-* Get user full profile: profile picture, birthday, location, platform, socials and more
+* 😎 Get user full profile: profile picture, birthday, location, platform, socials and more
-* Spam indication and report
+* 🚫 Spam indication and report

 🌐 Social:
 ^^^^^^^^^^

-* Get user social networks: facebook, instagram, twitter, spotify and more
+* 📱 Get user social networks: facebook, instagram, twitter, spotify and more
-* See how people call you
+* ✍️ See how people call you
-* Get mutual contacts
+* 🙌 Get mutual contacts
-* See who watched your profile
+* 👁 See who watched your profile
-* See who deleted you from his contacts book
+* 🗑 See who deleted you from his contacts book
-* Get, publish and manage comments
+* 💬 Get, publish and manage comments
-* Report spam on phone numbers
+* 📍 Get users location
-* Read app notifications
+* 🔔 Read app notifications

 ⚙️ Settings:
 ^^^^^^^^^^^^^

-* Change profile information
+* ✏ Change profile information
-* Connect social networks (And get verified blue check)
+* 🛡 Configure social settings
-* Upload contacts and calls history
+* 🔗 Connect social networks (And get verified blue check)
-* Block profiles and numbers
+* ⬆ Upload contacts and calls history
-* Update your location
+* ⛔ Block profiles and numbers
-* Delete or suspend your account
+* ❌ Delete or suspend your account

 👨‍💻 **Usage**